Read an overview of our Public Art Program here.

 Click here for an article about Kainz and her work.

+Montana artist and master builder Zak Zakovi blends stone, steel, and earth-based materials into large-scale sculptures that invite viewers to experience art as a living part of the environment.
 At 13 feet high and over 2000 pounds, Menhir is a formidable installation of steel and stone.
 Originally installed at the roundabout in 2006, Menhir has seen Big Sky literally grow around it.
 Now it has settled in its new home, in a pocket park with a stunning view of Lone Peak, outside of BASE Community Center on the NE corner of Simkins Drive and Aspen Leaf.

-A loving memorial to Big Sky’s Mitch and Janet Simkins, the Memorial Fountain is an intersection of artistry and functionality.
+A loving memorial to Big Sky’s Mitch and Janet Simkins, the bronze Memorial Fountain is an intersection of artistry and functionality.
 Mitch Billis’s cleverly designed fountain dispenses water to people and their pets.
 This sculpture can be found near the playground in the Town Center Plaza.
 The location suits the artist, whose work is often inspired by the wonderful perspective of children.